jamestang23/YingTang/content/authors/admin/_index.md

 I'm currently a postdoc fellow at Signaling Systems Laboratory in University of California, Los Angeles, supported by Prof. Alexander Hoffmann.
 I obtained my Ph.D. from Department of Physics, Shanghai Jiao Tong University in 2018, mentored by Prof. Ping Ao.
 During July 2016 to January 2018, I was an exchange graduate student in Department of Physics, University of California, San Diego, where I got quantitative training from Prof. Terence Hwa.
 I completed my B.S. in honored class of Zhiyuan College, Shanghai Jiao Tong University in 2013.

-My research topics include: Stochastic process without detailed balance; Free energy for nonequilibrium (quantum) thermodynamics; Information transmission for signaling dynamics; Cell state transitions of hematopoiesis; Bacterial chemotaxis.
+My research topics include statistical phyiscs, free energy for nonequilibrium (quantum) thermodynamics, information theory, deep learning, cell state transitions, and bacterial chemotaxis.
 Combining analytical and machine learning approaches, my ultimate goal is to uncover simple theoretical principles that could help understand complex nonequilibrium dynamical process.

 To discuss any interesting science, feel free to contact me at jamestang23@gmail.com.